pmahnke/mahnke-cocktails/recipe/wi_old_fashioned.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
 - Glassware:
-  - Low Ball
+  - Rocks Glass
   - Crushed Ice
-- Garnish: Orange slice and a cocktail cherry
+- Garnish: Orange peel and a cocktail cherry
 - Special Prep: Add the 2 wedges of orange and the cocktail cherry to the glass and muddle.
 Add the remaining ingredients.
 Top with the wash of choice.

 ### Washes